 A student is normally limited to two enrollments in the same credit course.
 If special circumstances warrant consideration of a third enrollment, the student must make the request in writing to the Director of Student Development and Enrollment Management.
+Please note all requests for third (3d) enrollments into classes must be "submitted and acted upon "before the first day of classes for the term of enrollment.
 After reviewing the request with the Admissions Review Committee and receiving input from the appropriate Dean and faculty, the Committee will make a recommendation to the Vice President of Academic and Student Services, who will notify the student in writing of the decision.